skypilot-org/skypilot/README.md

 SkyPilot is a framework for easily running machine learning workloads[^1] on any cloud.

+SkyPilot is a framework for easily running ML and batch jobs[^1] on any cloud.

 SkyPilot abstracts away cloud infra burden:
 - Launch jobs & clusters on any cloud (AWS, Azure, GCP)
 - Automatically find scarce resources across zone/region/cloud